-Defining HPV Integration for Identification of Novel Cervical Cancer Drivers: Integration of HPV into the host genome is thought to drive invasive cervical cancer via multiple mechanisms.
-One of our major research goals is to identify and characterize clinically-relevant genes/pathways from HPV integration signatures in cervical cancer that will improve individual treatment and outcome.
-We have recently began harnessing the data from The Cancer Genome Atlas (TCGA) project along with patient-matched long-read sequencing of HPV integration sites to define novel genes/pathways affecting cervical cancer outcome.
-In fact, our work on HPV integration spurred our interest in the long noncoding RNA, PVT1, as this gene was frequently targeted for HPV integration and had not been studied in the context of cervical cancer.
+Enlisting HPV integration events to illuminate drivers and target treatment in invasive cervical cancer: Integration of HPV into the host genome drives cervical cancer via multiple mechanisms.
+One of our major research goals is to identify and characterize clinically relevant genes/pathways from HPV integration signatures in cervical cancer that will improve individual treatment and outcome.
+We have recently began harnessing the data from The Cancer Genome Atlas (TCGA) project and HIV+ Tumor Molecular Characterization Project (HTMCP) along with patient-matched long-read sequencing of HPV integration sites to define novel genes/pathways affecting cervical cancer outcome.
+In fact, our work on HPV integration spurred our interest in the long noncoding RNA, PVT1, as this gene was frequently targeted for HPV integration.
 Utilizing a variety of experimental methods, we demonstrated that PVT1 expression correlates with survival in cervical cancer patients, influences multiple cancer-related processes, and may contribute to chemoresistance.
-Thus, we expect that our ongoing annotation of HPV integrations cases will identify novel cervical cancer driver genes that we can subsequently test for functionality in vitro.
+Our goal is to define new therapeutic vulnerabilities comprising genes in pathways to improve individual patients’ treatments and outcomes.

-Other Research Interests: Developed and evaluating an 8-week summer program to train underrepresented minority students to work as clinical research professionals in complex multidisciplinary teams and prepare them for advanced degrees in cancer research.
-The program, Student-Centered Pipeline to Advance Research in Cancer Careers (SPARCC), engages students in real-world settings with diverse patient populations and provides additional career and education counseling opportunities.
+Student-Centered Pipeline to Advance Research in Cancer Careers (SPARCC): The 8-week summer program trains underrepresented minority students to work as clinical research professionals in complex multidisciplinary teams and prepare them for advanced degrees in cancer research.
+The program engages students in real-world settings with diverse patient populations and provides additional career and education counseling opportunities.
 The program includes a Cancer Networking and Research Summit where students present a poster from their research work in the community.